segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

   3. Enable MoEngage Integration.
   4. Go to MoEngage Settings and enter the MoEngage AppID, obtained in **Step1**.
   5. Save the changes.
-  6. Make sure the `Connection Mode` is set to `Device Mode`.
+  6. Make sure the `Connection Mode` is set to `Device-mode`.
 This is required in order to make use of features like push notification and in-app feature of MoEngage SDK.

 These new settings will take up to an hour to propagate to all of your existing users.
-For new users it’ll be instantaneous!
+For new users it'll be instantaneous!
 Segment-MoEngage Integration is a bundled integration, requires client side integration.

 ![Settings](images/segment_settings.png)